-Like all IEM over the ear style in ear monitors it can take a little time to get used to how they sit best in your ear.
+Like all IEM over the ear style in-ear monitors, it can take a little time to get used to how they sit best in your ear.
 Maybe this is just our issue as we review so many earphones from other companies like Shure etc. Once we found our best angle we forgot they were there.

 2: Sound Neutrality

 We never got tired listening to the UM Pro 50s.
-They just served a full balance sound song after song, album after album.
+They just served a full balanced sound song after song, album after album.
 We never felt fatigued or irritated by the presentation of the sound.
 No frequency became jarring or made us wince.

 As regular readers will know we love mids that bring true Snare sounds through – these do that.
 We found most Snare and High Hat sounds to be true to life which we like a lot.
 They also don’t push the sharpness of the mids, e.g. a hard snare hit, too hard.
-This means long term listening is comfortable.

 High Notes (Treble)

-The UM Pro 50 have lovely high end but it’s not super over the top.
+The UM Pro 50 has a lovely high end but it’s not super over the top.
 The frequencies are balanced with the overall sound.
 This is another reason these things are so easy to wear all day long.

 PRAT (Pace, Rhythm and Timing)

 The Pro 30’s are well balanced in-ear monitors.
 Sometimes that means you can lose some ‘life’ in the music, something Shure do well with.
 Overall though we would recommend these to anyone as they are anyone’s earphones.

 Emotional Quotient (EQ)

 These will have you feeling the music.
-We haven’t cried yet or punched our fist to the sky but you will feel it where it get’s you and that little grin will creep across your face.
+We haven’t cried yet or punched our fist to the sky but you will feel it where it gets you and that little grin will creep across your face.

 Get a good seal with right foam tips and you’ll have no complaints about noise-isolation here.
 On a flight from Toronto to Vancouver these were so comfortable we didn’t bother swathing to our regular Bose QC15’s.